-10. Environmental management plan
+9. Environmental management plan

-- (a) The Permit Holder must prepare, implement and adhere to an EMP if required by condition 6(m) of this Permit. - (b) The EMP must have regard to the Permit Holder's Projects Advice Checklist and include: - (i) a plan for managing the impacts; - (ii) a table setting out the Permit Holder's commitments to the EMP's requirements; - (iii) a program for monitoring compliance with the Permit Holder's commitments; - (iv) a copy of the Revegetation Plan, where required under condition 12 of this Permit.
+- (a) The permit holder must prepare, implement and adhere to an EMP if required by condition 5(n) of this Permit unless written advice to the contrary is provided by the CEO. - (b) The EMP must have regard to the permit holder's Drafting and Implementing Environmental Management Plans and include: - (i) a plan for managing the impacts; - (ii) a table setting out the permit holder's commitments to the EMP's requirements; - (iii) a program for monitoring compliance with the permit holder's commitments; - (iv) a copy of the Revegetation Plan, where required under condition 11 of this Permit.

-11. Management strategy
+10. Management strategy

-- (a) Where the Permit Holder is required under this Permit to comply with condition 8(d), the Permit Holder must prepare, implement and adhere to a strategy designed by an environmental specialist, in consultation with the Commissioner of Soil and Land Conservation, to avoid, mitigate or manage the land degradation, water quality deterioration, or flooding that triggered the permit holder's obligation to comply with this condition. - (b) Once the permit holder has developed a management strategy, the permit holder must provide that management strategy to the CEO for the CEO's approval prior to undertaking any clearing of an area to which the management strategy is related, and prior to implementing the management strategy.
+- (a) Where the permit holder is required under this Permit to comply with this condition 10, the permit holder must prepare, implement and adhere to a strategy designed by an environmental specialist, in consultation with the Commissioner of Soil and Land Conservation, to avoid, mitigate or manage the land degradation, water quality deterioration, or flooding that triggered the permit holder's obligation to comply with this condition. - (b) Once the permit holder has developed a management strategy, the permit holder must provide that management strategy to the CEO for the CEO's approval prior to undertaking any clearing of an area to which the management strategy is related, and prior to implementing the management strategy.

-12. Revegetation and rehabilitation
+11. Revegetation and Rehabilitation